olegknyazev/GameTablesDocs/reference/headers_format/matching_rules.md

 ## Partial Matching

 When looking for a property Game Tables performs partial matching.
 That means that the actual property path may be not exactly equal to the property path specified in row and column headers.
-It's enough if just a part of the property path matches while it's a unique match, i.e. exactly one property in the whole prefab (or scriptable object) matches.
+It's enough if just a part of the property path matches while it's a unique match, i.e. exactly one property in the whole Prefab (or ScriptableObject) matches.

 You may think of this process as if Game Tables collects all the paths of actual properties of the target object and then matches them all against the sought-for property.
 When matching a property it starts from the rightmost part of a property path.
-For example, consider that we have a prefab with the following properties (across all the componented of all the game objects):
+For example, consider that we have a Prefab with the following properties (across all the componented of all the game objects):

 1. Root \<Transform\> Position
 2. Weapon \<Shooter\> Pattern.Offset.X